The Problem with Employer-Provided Life Insurance

 And there’s more.

-The Biggest Potential Problem with Group Life Insurance
+The Biggest Problem with Employer-Provided Life Insurance

-Now you Have it, Now you Don’t—A group policy typically disappears if you’re laid off or if you voluntarily leave the company.
+Now you Have it, Now you Don’t — A group policy typically disappears if you’re laid off or if you voluntarily leave the company.
 So, if that’s your only source of life insurance, you’re banking on the idealistic vision that you’ll be working for your employer for a long time.
 Unfortunately, real world data shows that’s not very likely.
 According to the U.S. Bureau of Labor Statistics, the median number of years that wage and salary workers had been with their current employer was 4.6 years in 2014.

 While some group policies are portable, allowing you to take coverage with you by remaining a part of the group after you leave a company, with most you simply lose coverage.
 If you opt to continue coverage with the group policy, be warned—you might find yourself paying a rather hefty premium to the insurance company.